harperreed/harper.blog/content/post/2002-02-21-Producers.md

 ---
-date: 2002-02-21T20:19:44Z
+date: 2002-02-21 20:19:44+00:00
-excerpt: "I forgot to mention in my last post that I went and saw the show producers.
+excerpt: "I forgot to mention in my last post that I went and saw the show producers.\
-  What a funny show it is.
+  \ What a funny show it is.
 Boy howdy. heh.
-I hadn't heard anything about it so I was quite surprised.
-Matthew Broderick was very good as was the understudy for nathan lane(alas he couldn't make it).
-It was quite funny. some of the jokes caught me quite off guard. heh. \nbeing in new york, and seeing a lot of hasidic ..."
+I hadn't heard anything about it so I\
+  \ was quite surprised.
+Matthew Broderick was very good as was the understudy for\
+  \ nathan lane(alas he couldn't make it).
+It was quite funny. some of the jokes caught\
+  \ me quite off guard. heh. \nbeing in new york, and seeing a lot of hasidic ..."
+summary: i just saw the producers and it was hilarious! matthew broderick and the understudy for nathan lane were both great. also, being in new york and seeing hasidic jews makes me feel like my hair is a bit off. this conference feels weird too, with some expected folks missing and businesses closed. tomorrow, i'm checking out ground zero.
-tags: ["internet","business","jokes"]
+tags:
+- ground zero
+- internet
+- conference
+- business
+- new york
+- the producers
+- jokes
+- broadway
 title: Producers
 wordpress_id: 216
 wordpress_url: http://new.nata2.org/?p=216